 }

-In the examples above, the cache item key is a Guid, but you can use different types for cache item keys.
+In the examples above, the cache item key is a Guid, but you can use other .Net types as cache item keys.

 this.CacheManager.LinksCache().Remove(id);